adunis/globe-seekers-vault/notes/La Magia.md

 ## The Cosmic Foundation

-In the beginning, there were the Primordial Planes, realms of pure elemental energy governed by beings of incomprehensible power: the Primordial Lords.
+In the beginning, there were the [[Primordial Planes]], realms of pure elemental energy governed by beings of incomprehensible power: the Primordial Lords.
 These entities, unlike the gods we know today, are not conscious beings in any way mortals could understand.
 They are living manifestations of elemental forces—a hurricane that whispers cosmic truths, a mountain that breathes life into stone, a flame that sings the song of creation itself.
 Through their existence, they maintain the fundamental balance of reality, working through their servants, the mighty Djinn, to interact with the realms beyond their elemental domains.

-The Material Plane and its parallel Prime Planes were forged by these Primordial Lords as protective shells around their realms of power.
-These planes teemed with life, each mortal soul containing a fragment of primordial energy, eternally cycling through death and rebirth, their energy flowing back to the Primordial Planes in an endless circle of renewal.
+The Material Plane and its parallel [[Prime Planes]] were forged by these Primordial Lords as protective shells around their realms of power.
+These planes teemed with life, each mortal soul containing a fragment of primordial energy, eternally cycling through death and rebirth, their energy flowing back to the [[Primordial Planes]] in an endless circle of renewal.

 This cosmic equilibrium was forever altered by the arrival of dimensional travelers—beings who would later become the gods we know today.
-Facing extinction, these entities discovered the Primordial Planes and recognized the potential of mortal souls as an energy source.
-In their ingenuity and desperation, they created the Divine Planes and established a system of worship that would funnel soul energy to fuel their existence.
+Facing extinction, these entities discovered the [[Primordial Planes]] and recognized the potential of mortal souls as an energy source.
+In their ingenuity and desperation, they created the [[Divine Planes]] and established a system of worship that would funnel soul energy to fuel their existence.
 To facilitate this process, they crafted their masterwork: the Weave.

 ## The Weave: Bridge Between Realities

-The Weave stands as perhaps the gods' greatest creation—a metaphysical construct that bridges the gap between the Primordial Planes and the realms of mortals.
+The Weave stands as perhaps the gods' greatest creation—a metaphysical construct that bridges the gap between the [[Primordial Planes]] and the realms of mortals.
 This intricate network serves as the primary conduit through which most magic flows, allowing for the controlled manipulation of primordial energy.
 However, the Weave is more than a simple tool; it is a complex system that can be accessed and manipulated in various ways, giving rise to the distinct magical traditions we know today.

 ## Divine Magic: The Structured Path